olisheldon/olisheldon.github.io/_projects/adventofcode23/day_17.md

 ## Part 1

 This is path finding through a grid, minmizing the cost of this path.
-This is a classic problem that can be easily solved with Dijkstra's Algorithm [**link**]().
+This is a classic problem that can be solved with Dijkstra's Algorithm [**link**]().
 It is possible to use simple breadth-first search to solve, but it will take an unfeasibly long amount of time to solve.

 Dijkstras Algorithm speeds up breadth-first search by replacing the queue of nodes to visit with a priority queue.
 This means that we will always look at the next node that is the most promising candidate for minimizing the cost.